SalishSeaCast/docs/particles/quantitative.rst

 Ariane calculates the mass transport between an initial section in your region and the other sections.
 Ariane provides a couple of useful tools for defining the sections.

 * :kbd:`mkseg0`: This program reads your land-ocean mask and writes it as a text file.
 Run this program in the same directory as your namelist.
+You may need to add the ariane executables to your path.

 .. code::